-introductory course examining the three An dimensions of society (culture, structure, social processes) and the three major theoretical perspectives (symbolic interactionist, functionalist, and conflict), as demonstrating their use as tools for well as understanding and researching both personal experience and larger social Topics patterns. addressed over the course of the semester include popular culture, the global economy, inequality, crosscultural differences, deviance, socialization, and social change.
+An introductory course examining the three dimensions of society (culture, structure, social processes) and the three major theoretical perspectives (symbolic interactionist, functionalist, and conflict), as well as demonstrating their use as tools for understanding and researching both personal experience and larger social patterns.
+Topics addressed over the course of the semester include popular culture, the global economy, inequality, crosscultural differences, deviance, socialization, and social change.

-SOC 215 Diversity in American Life IAI -S7 905D
+SOC 215 Diversity in American Life IAI - S7 903D, SOC 913

 The course is designed to foster an understanding and appreciation of diversity in American life.
 Diversity with respect to gender, race, age, class, ethnicity, and differences in physical abilities will be examined.
-Topics include these: perspective on cultural diversity; identity and diversity; comparisons of patterns of racial/ethnic assimilation and adaptation; social policy. issues and diversity; social problems and social movements.
+Topics include these: perspective on cultural diversity; identity and diversity; comparisons of patterns of racial/ethnic assimilation and adaptation; social policy issues and diversity; social problems and social movements.

-SO6 263 Marriage and the Family IAI- S7 902
+SOC 263 Marriage and the Family IAI - S7 902, SOC 912

-A sociological examination of mate selection and marriage, family life marital adjustments, and the place of the family in America culture.
-Cross-cultural comparisons will consider child-rearing, commual living, the latest trends, arad predictions about the future.
+A sociological examination of mate selection and marriage, family life, marital adjustments, and the place of the family in American culture.
+Cross-cultural comparisons will consider child-rearing, communal living, the latest trends, and predictions about the future.

-SOC 264 Social Probelms IAI S7 901
+SOC 264 Social Problems IAI - S7 901, SOC 911